fredegd/squigglify-v1.0/README.md

 1. **Upload an Image or Use a Random Starter**: Select any image file from your device, or use the random image loader to pick an random image from Wikimedia Commons.
 2. **Configure Settings**:
-   - Choose a processing mode (Monochrome, Grayscale, Posterize, or CMYK)
+   - Choose a processing mode (Monochrome, Grayscale, or Posterize)
    - Adjust grid density, curve parameters (for organic appeal), and other settings
    - Adjust grid Tiling (columns and rows)
    - Toggle continuous paths and curved paths options